Grant of Probate Solicitors

 Our clients choose to seek the help of a specialist because of the complexity of this area of the law, coupled with the responsibility of being trusted to correctly deal with someone's will.

-We are based in Birkenhead, and have served the Wirral, Merseyside and further afield for the past 100 years.
+We are based in Birkenhead and have served the Wirral, Merseyside and further afield for over 100 years.

 - Complicated tax or inheritance tax issues

 - Someone dying without a will

 We're proud of our long tradition of providing active and practical help to the community we serve, and helping people most in need access clear, simple and cost-effective legal advice.
 We strive to deliver the highest possible standards at all times, which is reflected by the fact we hold the Lexcel accreditation.

 If you have more questions on what being an executor of a will entails, you can find more detail in our Ten Key Tasks for an Executor guide.

 What is probate?